tmcginn/tutorials/security/data-safe-tutorials/view-registered-target-db/content.md

-# View a Registered Target Database on Orale Data Safe
+# View a Registered Target Database on Oracle Data Safe

 ## Before You Begin
 ### Objectives